Little Talks

-"Little Talks" is the debut single by Icelandic indie folk/indie pop rock band Of Monsters and Men.
+"Little Talks" is the debut single by Icelandic indie rock band Of Monsters and Men.
 The song was released as the lead single from their debut studio album, My Head Is an Animal (2011).
 It was also released on the band's EP Into the Woods.
 It was written by primary vocalists Nanna Bryndís Hilmarsdóttir and Ragnar Þórhallsson, and produced by Aron Þór Arnarsson.
-The song is written in the key of D-flat major.

-Song
+Background and content

 According to Nanna Bryndís Hilmarsdóttir, the song describes two loving people talking past each other and implies one is deceased, saying "maybe one person isn't really hearing the other one."
 The song was inspired by an old house she moved into.